Understanding SQL Injection

 3.2 Data Manipulation

-Attackers use SQL Injection to perform unauthorized actions on the database, such as deleting, updating, or modifying data.
+Attackers use SQL Injection to perform unauthorized actions such as updating or deleting records.

 Example SQL Query